gibbygano/ChatBDC/README.md

 Of course you can ignore all of this if you just run the bot on the metal.
 You can also use docker compose and use the host filesystem if you have access.

+"Fun" Fact: If you add files to the share from another machine than the container running the bot
+Deno.Fs will not catch this change and your audio file list won't update.
+This will effect
+autocomplete and not allow you to play new audio files.
+Make sure to leverage the `/upload` command
+for adding any audio files.
+Again, ignore all this if you are on the metal.